bubnicbf/etl-design-challenge/integration_pipeline/02_ingestion_transport.md

 - Note: this example assumes you have configured a DBCP connection pool in NiFi to connect to the Databricks environment, and that you have created a directory in the landing zone for each OMOP table.

+#### Airflow

+To use Airflow with NiFi, you can define a task in the DAG that invokes a NiFi dataflow using the ExecuteProcess operator.
+The operator can execute a command that starts a NiFi instance and runs a specific dataflow.
+The command can be defined using NiFi's command-line interface (CLI), which allows you to start and stop dataflows, as well as configure their properties and parameters.

 ### Azure Data Factory example

 1. Create a new pipeline in Azure Data Factory.